 - Like a Pty.
 Ltd., a PLC will i) appoint a resident public officer and ii) submit annual returns and tax returns.
 Additionally, the PLC will i) appoint a resident company secretary and ii) submit audited financial statements;

-- Best uses for a South African public limited company: this business entity is recommended when our Client wishes to raise capital from the South African public.
+- Best uses for a South African public limited company: this business structure is recommended when our Client wishes to raise capital from the South African public.
 However, there is no obligation for the company to be listed on the local stock exchange.

 The South African joint venture (joint venture company)

-- Foreign companies may enter into joint venture (JV) with a South African company to offer goods/services in South Africa.
+- Foreign companies may enter into a joint venture (JV) with a South African company to offer goods/services in South Africa.
 A JV is generally used if two or more entities need to cooperate on a specific project.
 The joint venture can be a limited liability company (Pty.
-Ltd.) but it is also possible not to register one, in which case the partnership will be run as per the terms of the JV contract;
+Ltd.) but it is not necessary to register one, in which case the partnership will be run as per the terms of the JV contract;

 - Best uses for a South African joint venture: a joint venture is recommended when our Client plans to implement a project of a limited duration and already has a reliable joint venture partner in South Africa.